 ClickerExpo features six simultaneous courses during almost every time slot throughout three days, plus three Plenary Sessions—for a total of more than 80 choices!
 There are courses available for every experience level and nearly every area of interest.
 This guide will help you navigate those choices and make the most of your ClickerExpo experience.
 Most courses are open seating, so you can register without knowing your full schedule.

 Here’s a guide to planning your experience and making the right course choices!

 Interested in finding courses on particular topic?
 Each of the courses in the schedule has one or more codes indicating the focal point(s) of the course.
 Here is a summary of these codes and their meaning in alphabetical order:

-BIZ = Business - focus on content for professional trainers looking to sustain and grow their business.
+Business (BIZ): focused on content for professional trainers looking to sustain and grow their business.

-TEACH = Teaching Others, will focus on skills and knowledge related to teaching people.
+Teaching Others (TEACH): focused on skills and knowledge related to teaching people.